ZanyDruid20/URLShortener/README.md

 # URLShortener

-A simple, scalable URL shortener service built with Go, Gin, Redis, Docker, and deployed on AWS EC2.
+A simple, scalable URL shortener service built with Go, Gin, Redis, Docker, and deployed on AWS EC2 and database hosted on AWS RDS.

 ## Features